verichains/safe-protocol-minimal/README.md

 # Safe Protocol Minimal

+⚠️ ⚠️ Use this tool at your own risk and always verify what you are signing!!!

 A minimal interface for interacting with Safe smart contract wallets without requiring the official Safe UI.
 This lightweight application provides essential functionality for Safe Protocol interactions using a simple, straightforward interface.

 ## Purpose